YajB/lightrun_01-2022/task1.md

 A Lightrun action is a snapshot, dynamic log, or metric that you add to specific lines within the source code for your application to capture instantaneous parameter values when your code executes.

-When you add an action, a request to the agent is triggered.
+When you add an action, that triggers a request to the agent.
-After the agent verifies the request, it adds the relevant instrumentation to the running application, without interrupting services.
+After the agent verifies the request, it adds the relevant instrumentation to the application without interrupting services.

 ## Lightrun agents